himanshudhiman1997/Movie-Trailer-Website/README.md

 # Movie Trailer Website
-This project was generated with python.
+This project is made in python.

 ### Prerequisites
 A working browser.